goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

    - This is done through transformer blocks, similar to what powers ChatGPT but adapted for images

 3. **Time and Prompt Integration**:
-   - The noise level (time step) is embedded directly into the sequence
+   - The noise level (timestep) is embedded directly into the sequence
    - Text prompts are also converted into embeddings and can influence how patches interact
    - This creates a unified way for the model to consider all the information at once